Halos and undecidability of tensor stable positive maps: Setting the stage

 \begin{definition}[Tensor stable positivity \cite{Mu16}] Let $\Pp:\mc{M}_{d_1} \rightarrow\mc{M}_{d_2}$ be a linear map. \begin{enumerate}[label=(\roman*),ref=(\roman*),leftmargin=*] \item $\Pp$ is \emph{$n$-tensor stable positive} ($n$-tsp) if its $n$-fold tensor product is positive, i.e.\ $\Pp^{\otimes n} \succcurlyeq 0$.
 The set of all such maps is denoted $\textrm{TSP}_n$. \item $\Pp$ is \emph{tensor stable positive} (tsp) if it is $n$-tsp for all $n$.
 The set of all such maps is denoted $\textrm{TSP}$. \end{enumerate} \end{definition}

-Note that an $n$-tsp map is also $(n-1)$-tsp.
+Note that an $n$-tsp map is also $(n-1)$-tsp (see the proof of \cref{lem:geom}).
 In addition, for every $n$ there exists an $n$-tsp map that is not completely positive or completely co-positive \cite{Mu16}.
 Together this shows that there is a nested structure (\cref{fig:maps}):

 It is easy to see that every completely positive and completely co-positive map is tensor stable positive---these are the \emph{trivial} tsp maps.
 The key question is whether there exist nontrivial, i.e.\ \textit{essential} tsp maps \cite{Mu16}.